jtmoon79/super-speedy-syslog-searcher/tools/README.md

 # /tools

-Miscellaneous helper scripts to assist developers.
+Miscellaneous tools and helper scripts for project developers.